 Step 1: Unplug And Turn Off Switches

-When cleaning any machine, not only your ice maker, the first thing you should do is turn off all the switches and unplug your ice maker.
 This step may sound superfluous but trust me, you will thank me later.
-Sometimes, when we focus on the main things and accidentally forget the basic step, it could lead to unwanted or even horrible consequences.
+Sometimes, when you focus on the main things and accidentally forget the basic step, it could lead to unwanted or even horrible consequences.

 Turning off the water supply of your ice generator if there is any.
 You can skip this step if your machine is a portable ice maker or some specific model that doesn’t come with the water supply part.